kamerlinlab/friends_and_neighbors/kif_analysis/README.md

 As described in the main README file, this subfolder contains the analysis performed for the manuscript involving the tool [key interactions finder (KIF)](https://github.com/kamerlinlab/KIF).

+**Note:** Throughout the files and notebooks, benzylpenicillin is refered to as "benzyl" and cefotaxime as "cefo".

 ### Folders

 The folders inside this section contain as follows: